giannhskod/text-classification-mlp/README.md

 The project is splitted into two main parts.
 The one is the jupyter notebook that contains the models formations and initializations, it lives under the */notebooks* folder.
-The other one is lives under */app* and contains resusable code for the data preprocessing the analysis of the models and the visualization of their performance.
+The other one lives under */app* and contains resusable code for the data preprocessing the analysis of the models and the visualization of their performance.

+All the reusable data sources or execution logs lives under the */data* folder

-## Instructions
+## Setup Instructions

    1. Create or load an existing conda environment
    2. Install the packages from the *requiremets.txt* file